Presidential Dollar Rolls

 Banks and Financial Institutions

-Rolls of newly minted Presidential Dollars are distributed by the Federal Reserve.
-They provide banks and financial institutions with specific time periods during which “unmixed quantities” of the new releases may be ordered.
-The window of availability usually extends from a few weeks before the circulation release date to a few week after.
-Banks that order the coins distribute them to their business and retail customers.
+From 2007 to 2011, rolls of newly minted Presidential Dollars were distributed by the Federal Reserve.
+They provided banks and financial institutions with specific time periods during which “unmixed quantities” of the new releases could be ordered.
+The window of availability usually extended from a few weeks before the circulation release date to a few weeks after.
+Banks that ordered the coins distributed them to their business and retail customers at face value.

 The US Mint

 The US Mint offers Presidential Dollar bags and rolls under a special program.
-They have offered 25-coin rolls and 250-coin bags of circulation quality coins for each release of the series.
+They have offered 25-coin rolls and 250-coin bags (Buy on eBay) of circulation quality coins for each release of the series.
 The bags and rolls offered under the program use special packaging from the US Mint.

 New Presidential Dollar Rolls are typically offered in conjunction with the official circulation release date.